ejparnell/pokemon-research-team/lessons/02_setup.md

 - **Cost**: ~$300-350/month
 - **Best for**: Production-level multi-agent systems

 > Note: Prices are based on mid-2024 AWS pricing and may vary by region.
-If you go with a different cloud provider (like GCP or Azure), look for similar instance types with comparable CPU and RAM specs.
+If you opt for a different cloud provider (such as GCP or Azure), look for instance types with similar specifications, including comparable CPU and RAM configurations.

 #### Setting Up Your AWS Instance